k3aworks/workflow-test-app/documents/local/dev-workflow.md

 - **Action**
   - Implement all code changes needed to complete the sub-issue on this branch.
   - Make focused commits related only to this sub-issue.
+  - After committing, push the branch so the PR and CI/automation see the latest changes.

 - **Resulting Status**
   - **Issue:** `In progress` (unchanged)